"Whenever you stop on the prairie to lunch or camp, and gaze around,

 The idea of a prairie park persisted through the Great Depression and World War II.
 Various groups proposed various forms through the 1950s, 1960s, 1970s, 1980s, and into 1990s, when H.R.
 2369 was introduced in the U.S. House of Representatives in 1991.

 The bill would create a tallgrass prairie park from the 10,894-acre Spring Hill/Z Bar Ranch in the Flint Hills of Kansas.
 Representatives of National Park Trust, National Audubon Society; the Flint Hills National Monument Committee, which drafted the bill; as well as Dr. David Hartnett, associate professor of biology at Kansas State University; and Dr. Sid Stevenson, assistant professor of recreation and park management at Kansas State University testified before Congress in support of H.R.
 2369.

 At that time and in that place, Federal ownership of that amount of land was controversial.
 From 1991-1994, U.S. Senator Nancy Kassebaum convened a group of stakeholders, many with opposing views, to seek agreement on the formula for a tallgrass prairie park.
 In January 1992 Senator Kassebaum convened the group and a different model for a national park emerged: the conditions of the park’s creation would mirror those in the previous legislation.
-However, it would be a public/private partnership, managed by the National Park Service, but the land privately owned.
+However, it would be a public/private partnership: publicly managed land by the National Park Service, but privately owned land.

 The Z Bar Ranch was for sale by the Boatmen's National Bank of Kansas City, but Kassebaum’s group was unable to negotiate a sale in 1992.
 In June 1994, the National Park Trust was able to arrange the purchase of the Spring Hill/Z Bar Ranch, to assist in the creation of the Tallgrass Prairie National Preserve.